Hey folks!

 Instead of re-inventing the wheel, I kept the same broad structure as the Kineticist.
 At level 1, you pick a Specialism: Bone, Flesh, or Spirit.
 As you level, you can either maniacally focus on one Specialism or branch out.
 You Enter the Void to active your Voidsight, allowing you to cast Theorems, and possibly gaining other benefits related to perception or knowledge/analysis as well.

 The core play loop is a bit different, however.
 There's much less focus on the PC striking (Grasp of the Grave is worse than Elemental Blasts, and they don't have access to Gate Attenuators).
 Instead, they use minions!
 It's pretty action intensive, and they won't be huge damage dealers on their own, but they have the potential to really clog up the battlefield and cause problems.
-Necromancers do have the fallback of their Theorems, though, for when they need to deal more serious damage or
+Necromancers do have the fallback of their Theorems, though, for when they need to deal more serious damage or want more utility.

 Minion Math